 There are plenty of foreign language teaching methodologies, just as there are plenty of learning styles.
 You have to find what works best for you and ensures steady progress toward your goal.

 The most efficient way of learning a foreign language for adults is usually a well-balanced combination of guided preparation, self-study and practice.
 However, this approach is particularly important for your focused preparation specific to the test format.

 Although all tests assess the same skills, they do it in different ways, formats and mediums.
-IELTS for example is delivered on paper, iBT TOEFL on a computer.
-The speaking part of the IELTS is conducted face-to-face with examiners, while on the iBT TOEFL test takers record their speech in front of the computer screen and the assessment is done afterwards.
+IELTS for example is delivered both on paper and on computer, while iBT TOEFL is computer-delivered.
+The speaking part of the IELTS is conducted face-to-face with examiners, regardless of whether you take the test on paper or on computer.
+The iBT TOEFL test takers record their speech in front of the computer screen and the assessment is done afterwards.